macbuse/Mandelbrottle/README.md

 ## Technical notes

-1. If you have have Anaconda and you shouldn't need to install anything except maybe svgpathtools
+1. If you have have Anaconda then you shouldn't need to install anything except maybe svgpathtools

 1. Download the *json* files that contain the profile curve for a bottle